bparanj/Essential-TDD/book/RubyPlus/basic_ruby_for_rails/notes.markdown

 What this course covers.
-Exploring where articles are published (adds no value in the context of writing articles for clickplan.info) Finding article writing assignments. (adds no value in the context of writing articles for clickplan.info)
+Exploring where articles are published (adds no value in the context of writing articles for clickplan.info) Finding article writing assignments. (adds no value in the context of writing articles for clickplan.info) Taking on an assignment. (this is not applicable for writing articles for a blog) Next steps.
+Introduction
+Following up.

 Leadership support.